 Step 1: Make Sure You Have the Correct Travel Documents

 If you're a Canadian traveling within Canada, you can skip this step.
-But for anyone else--including Americans traveling from the U.S. by car--you must have the correct travel documents to enter Canada.
-All air travel to Canada requires a valid passport, and some countries have visa requirements for entry to Canada.
+But for anyone else —including Americans traveling from the U.S. by car —you must have the correct travel documents to enter Canada.
+All air travel to Canada requires a valid passport, and some countries have visa requirements for entry to Canada or a visa waiver program that means you'll need an Electronic Travel Authorization (ETA).

 - Required Travel Documents & Customs Information for all Travelers (includes information on bringing pets, too)